 An official website of the European Union.
 See all European Institutions

-The European Union has more than 100 Delegations worldwide.
+The European Union maintains a network of over 130 Delegations worldwide.
 The Delegations are normal diplomatic missions complementary to EU Member States’ Embassies and reflect the distribution of competences and functions between the EU Member States and the European Commission.

 The European Union Delegations are essential to the promotion of EU interests and values around the world, and are in the front line in delivering EU external relations policy and action, from the common foreign and security policy through trade and development co-operation to scientific and technical relations.

 The Delegation interacts with the government ministries but also with civil society and non-governmental organisations and reports to Brussels on developments in Egypt.
 An important focus is the management of the projects under the different development co-operation programmes concerning Egypt.
 The Delegation manages a development co-operation portfolio of over €1.3 billion in Egypt.

 The Delegation provides information about the EU, its policies and positions to interested parties through various means, including its website and social media platforms.
 The Delegation Press and Information Officer is in constant contact with the local and foreign media.

 Welcoming message of Ambassador Ivan Surkoš